Key Takeaway

 The Financial Realities of Aging

 Long-term care is staggeringly expensive.
 The cost of assisted living, home health aides, and nursing facilities consistently represents one of the largest financial risks for older adults.
-Many families assume Medicare will cover these costs, but in reality, Medicare's coverage for long-term care is extremely limited.
+Many families assume Medicare will cover these costs, but Medicare's coverage for long-term care is extremely limited.

 Surveys consistently find that the majority of Americans significantly underestimate the cost of long-term care, often by a factor of two or more.